huggingface/datasets/docs/source/loading_datasets.rst

 Specifying the features of the dataset
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-When you create a dataset from local files, the :class:`datasets.Feature` of the dataset are automatically guessed using an automatic type inference system based on `Apache Arrow Automatic Type Inference <https://arrow.apache.org/docs/python/json.html#automatic-type-inference>`__.
+When you create a dataset from local files, the :class:`datasets.Features` of the dataset are automatically guessed using an automatic type inference system based on `Apache Arrow Automatic Type Inference <https://arrow.apache.org/docs/python/json.html#automatic-type-inference>`__.

 However sometime you may want to define yourself the features of the dataset, for instance to control the names and indices of labels using a :class:`datasets.ClassLabel`.

-In this case you can use the :obj:`feature` arguments to :func:`datasets.load_dataset` to supply a :class:`datasets.Features` instance definining the features of your dataset and overriding the default pre-computed features.
+In this case you can use the :obj:`features` arguments to :func:`datasets.load_dataset` to supply a :class:`datasets.Features` instance definining the features of your dataset and overriding the default pre-computed features.

 From in-memory data
 -----------------------------------------------------------